robertdj/IntervalWavelets.jl/README.md

 By default, the basis is on the interval [0, 1], but this can be specified with optional arguments.
+The basis functions are indexed from 1 through `2^J` where `J` is the scale.
+We do not return the *functions* as above, but the function *values* in the support.
+This is to make reconstruction faster.

 From a set of coefficients representing a function in a basis we can compute its reconstruction.